0xZuk0/matrix/_posts/2020-08-28-Sneaking-The-Bad-Guys.md

 Let's find a gadget which will xor back these character.

 To find the `gadget` I'm gonna use `ropper` because why not.
-We have to find the find gadgets which do not contain any `bad characters`.
+We have to find the gadgets which do not contain any `bad characters`.

 `ropper --file badchars -d 6178672e --search "xor"`